roman-milk/roman-milk.github.io/becoming-a-drag-queen.md

  If I thought I was going deep and fast when I was fucking him, that was nothing to how deep my cock went in him when he was fucking me.
 His whimpers were high- pitched squeals really, made each time he bounced back on my dick.
 Somehow on top of his fast-paced bouncing, he managed to squeeze his asshole on my cock.
 It was amazing and I knew my cum was coming soon.
 Wanting to face-fuck him still, I pulled out, turned him around and shoved my cock back in his mouth.
 I held his head and pumped his mouth like it was a pussy.
 Somehow he didn't gag, but enjoyed my assault on his face.
 It took less than two minutes and I exploded my cum down this bottom's amazing mouth.
 Once completely spent, I pulled out.

  Simon pulled his pants back up and, still never saying a word, left.
 Flame, who had watched the whole fuck session, finally spoke, "I was worried you were never going to cum.
 You are on in ten or fifteen minutes."
-Report_Story #5